Choose apprenticeships and traineeships for practical learning pathways to real career opportunities.

 DGT is one of the only local Toowoomba Group Training Organisations or GTOs as well as being a Registered Training Organisation or RTO.
 What that means is that we are a large scale employer of apprentices and trainees who then facilitates placing all of them with local and qualified host employers to complete their on the job training in Toowoomba and surrounds whilst also arranging their off the job training and wages.

-The benefits you enjoy if you choose an apprenticeship with DGT include;
+The benefits you enjoy as a DGT apprentice or trainee include;

 - better support - you are assigned an employment consultant who has your back every step of the way